Fishing Reports Archive (view past reports)

 Original Comment: Jeff, wrapped up a weekend of fishing Winnie.
 Great bite!
 Box fish, big fish, and plenty of action.
 Fished from the bird houses up to Sugar.
 Jig and Shiner.....tried fatheads and could not buy a bite.
 We ran low of shiners and my buddy and I would split it he would use the head I would use the tail....

 My answer: I would love to get my chance to convert you.
 I'll bet you would be one of my favorite pupils on my pet subject, minnows.
 We were on the West side of winnie yesterday too and caught dozens of Walleyes without ever even touching a shiner.
 Sometimes, having confidence in your bait makes a difference and I know how easily habits are formed.
 But I absolutely promise you that when the Walleyes are feeding as they are right now, small rainbows or "nice" fatheads will work great.
 I will admit that I do not like small, black-faced fatheads, now or at any time of the year.
-But there are lots of other good choices that will catch folks plenty of fish.

 All I ever do is see what they have in the tanks and make my decision by choosing minnows that I think are the "best size".
 I've used Dace, Rainbows, small Suckers, Golden Shiners, Fatheads and others.
 As long as the minnow is around 3 inches long and works well on a jig, it will work.